 - customs fees of around 5% of the value of the car

 A customs clearance certificate will be issued at the port, for a fee of around AED5,000, plus AED500 for container inspection.
 After receipt of your car, you will have to register it at the RTA.

 Buying a new car in a country where car ownership is practically a must, is very easy.
 Once you made your choice of vehicle and dealership, you can choose from various payment and finance options, and the dealer will sort out the registration and insurance for you.
 Buying a used car is equally straightforward, only that you will need to take the car straight to the RTA to register it and change ownership.

 The UAE has all the known rental car companies, and then some.
 Most companies are represented in the airports, and as long as you are 21 years old and above and have held a driving license for at least one year, you can rent a car short term.

-You can drive on licenses from these countries: Australia, Austria, Belgium, Canada, Denmark, Finland, France, Germany, Great Britain, Ireland, Italy, Netherlands, New Zealand, Norway, Poland, Romania, South Africa, Spain, Sweden, Switzerland and United States of America.
-Any other will need an International Driving license.
+You can drive on licenses from these countries: Australia, Austria, Belgium, Canada, Denmark, Finland, France, Germany, Great Britain, Ireland, Italy, Netherlands, New Zealand, Norway, Poland, Romania, South Africa, Spain, Sweden, Switzerland, and the United States.
+Any other requires an International Driving license.

 These only apply for short term visitors, as once you have a residence permit, you will need to get a local license.
 Depending on the type of car, you can pay between AED50 to AED500 per day.